stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 For me, there are 2 types of Exploratory Data Analysis(EDA), visual EDA and numeric EDA.
-While visual EDA can generate a beautiful insight, it needs the analyst’s creativity to interpret what’s behind the picture, Numeric EDA have set of defined interpretaion and it is easy to do things based on numeric EDA this thing can be automated since we usually know what we are looking for.
+While visual EDA can generate a beautiful insight, it needs the analyst’s creativity to interpret what’s behind the picture, Numeric EDA have set of defined interpretaion and it is easy to do things based on numeric EDA .

 One pitfall of being too dependent only on numeric EDA is failing to grasp the meaning behind the data.
 In this post, I will explain a Statistical Fallacies called Danger of Summary Metrics, with feature selection on correlated variables as the study case.
 I will assume the reader already familiar with correlation and PCA.

 # Feature Selection and Correlation